Hagenør

 From the car park on Hagenørvej there is access to the paths of the area.
 We recommend that you follow the route highlighted in yellow, which is 4 km long (the route has a few side roads where it can be shortened).
 The yellow route takes you past all the best Hagenør has to offer.

 Most of the nature area at Hagenør is privately owned.
-Please show consideration for the residents of the area by following the highlighted route.
+Therefore, show consideration for the area's residents and privacy by only using the yellow marked route when exploring the area.
+Thank you!

 Cultural history